EvanBeal/EnchilADAs/index.md

 ## Tesco, "Every little helps"
 With this slogan, Tesco wants to be close to the population.
 This is one of the reason that allowed this British groceries and general merchandise retailer to become a multinational and the market leader of groceries in UK with more than a quarter of the market share.
 This position of leader renders the data of its customer really valuable to link food purchases to a number of socio-economic factors.
 That's why the Tesco Grocery 1.0 dataset, a record of the food items purchased by 1.6 M Tesco customers, came out with a great interest to perform multiple studies.

-This dataset has been proven to be ecologically valid by comparing the food purchases with metabolic syndrome conditions that are strongly linked to food consumption habits, in the paper ["Tesco Grocery 1.0, a large-scale dataset of grocery purchases in London"](https://www.nature.com/articles/s41597-020-0397-7).
+This dataset has been proven to be ecologically valid by comparing the food purchases with metabolic syndrome conditions that are strongly linked to food consumption habits, in the paper [Tesco Grocery 1.0, a large-scale dataset of grocery purchases in London](https://www.nature.com/articles/s41597-020-0397-7).
 We extend it with the [LSOA atlas](https://data.london.gov.uk/dataset/lsoa-atlas), an official dataset reporting census data at LSOA level, which gives us information on the distributions of different ethnic groups accross London.
 Using both those sources, we will try to see if the prevalence of different ethnic groups have an impact on the content of the food basket of Tesco's customer.

 ## How can we determine the effect of ethnicity on food purchase?
 Our main question of interest being to find out whether the appartenance of customer to a certain ethnic group influence their way of shopping in Tesco stores, two main analyses have to be performed in order to identify potential **correlation** and **causality** between the ethnicity and the food products purchased.

 Throughout this datastory, you will have the opportunity to observe the links between different combination of ethnic groups prevalence and food categories purchased, guided by the main results we obtained, in order to establish some food purchase patterns that appear to be specific of certain ethnic groups.

-Following the common thread of our analysis based on the following pairs of features:
+Following the common thread of our analysis based on the following pairs of features you will be able to draw your own conclusion on the examples that spark your curiosity:
 - White ethnic group and ready made food category
 - Black ethnic group and fruits & vegetables food category
-- Asian ethnic group and fats oils food category you will be able to draw your own conclusion on the examples that spark your curiosity.
+- Asian ethnic group and fats oils food category

 ## Correlation analysis
 ### Correlation of ethnicities with food categories purchased in Tesco